bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-The "custom" part of the processes was a lot of work to construct and maintain.
+The "custom" parts of those processes were a lot of work to construct and maintain.
 So developers started collaborating on tools that, with some minimal configuration, could bundle our smaller files into a single file to deliver to the user.

 We called these Module Bundlers.